 One of the highlights of last year’s TIFF, The Levelling announces a new talent on the film scene in writer-director Hope Dickson Leach.
 She talks to Elena Lazic about developing and designing the film, which opens in North America on March 24.

-This article was originally published on September 9, 2016, as part of our 2016 Toronto International Film Festival Coverage.
+This interview with Hope Dickson Leach was originally published on September 9, 2016, as part of our 2016 Toronto International Film Festival Coverage.

 Hope Dickson Leach’s astonishing debut feature The Levelling has a vivid sense of place, evoking as it does all the mud, toil and sense of tradition which define its rural Somerset setting.
 However, Leach grew up in Hong Kong and was not particularly familiar with that part of England before making The Levelling.It struck me that this absence of the communication essential for survival echoed really well the situation in this drama I had written.Click To Tweet